ipaqmaster/vfio/README.md

 # Anything else?

 I got this working on my beloved Sabertooth X79 with a 3930k Intel CPU and have since upgaded to an Aorus x570 Motherboard and a Ryzen 9 3900X AMD CPU.
-Glad I put the time into it to automate most of the annoying steps.
+Even though it's not perfect yet, I'm glad I put the time into it to automate most of the annoying steps and make it dynamic enough to handle hardware changes easily.